 How to Prepare for Your Fall Edible Garden

 In Arizona, we're lucky enough to have two growing seasons—spring and fall—to stock up on fresh produce from our backyards.
-Though we're still a few months out before we plant our fall edible gardens, that doesn't mean we shouldn't start planning for them now!
+Even if it's not yet time to plant our fall edible garden, that doesn't mean we can't start planning for it now!

 Find a spot in your yard that will get six to eight hours of sunlight with some afternoon shade.
 If you don't have much shade in your yard, consider planting some heat-tolerant trees when it cools down to add some natural shade to your landscape.